 ART 311.
 Drawing: Expressive.
-3.
+(3 semester hours)

 Continued development of drawing skills.
 An emphasis on the drawing for expressive purpose.
 [S].
+Prerequisite: ART 210.

 ART 320.
 Painting: Advanced.
-3.
+(3 semester hours)

 A continuation of the study of painting and the skills necessary for expressive problem solving.
 An introduction to a new painting media not used in ART 220 or 221.
 [S].
 Fall, Spring.
+Prerequisite: ART 221.

 ART 321.
-Painting: Skill Development I. 3.
+Painting: Skill Development I. (3 semester hours)

 A continuation of the study of painting and skills necessary for expressive problem solving in a media already introduced.
 [S].
 Fall, Spring.
+Prerequisite: ART 320.